Once you’re one half of an intercultural marriage, you are set to experience all the challenges and blessings it brings.

 “O you who have believed, obey Allah and obey the Messenger and those in authority among you.
 And if you disagree over anything, refer it to Allah and the Messenger, if you should believe in Allah and the Last Day.
 That is the best [way] and best in result” [Quran, Surat An-Nisaa 4:59]

-Additionally, Allah created all the different languages, cultures, and skin colors, in a display of his power, creativity, and foresight.
+Additionally, Allah created all the different languages, cultures, and skin colors as a display of his power, creativity, and foresight.

 “Among His signs is the creation of the heavens and the earth and the diversity of your languages and your colors.
 Verily, in that are signs for people of knowledge.”
 [Quran, Surat Ar-Rum, 30:22]